Vague state policies frustrate Egypt business leaders

 Investors are now waiting for the government to reveal a detailed strategy for reining in an unmanageable budget deficit, including changes to a system of state fuel subsidies to ensure that subsidies only benefit those who need them.

-Only then is the International Monetary Fund likely to agree a $4.8 billion loan, a stamp of approval seen as necessary to end a drought of inward investment, bolster weak foreign currency reserves and bring down sky-high state borrowing costs.
+Only then is the International Monetary Fund likely to agree a $4.8 billion (3 billion pounds) loan, a stamp of approval seen as necessary to end a drought of inward investment, bolster weak foreign currency reserves and bring down sky-high state borrowing costs.

 Prime Minister Hisham Kandil and Investment Minister Osama Saleh spoke of mega-industry projects, petrochemical expansion, a launch of Islamic government bonds and new public-private partnerships worth $8 billion.